hashicorp/terraform-provider-azurerm/website/docs/r/storage_container.html.markdown

 * `id` - The ID of the Storage Container.

-* `has_extended_immutability_policy` - Is there an Immutability Policy configured on this Storage Container?
+* `has_immutability_policy` - Is there an Immutability Policy configured on this Storage Container?

 * `has_legal_hold` - Is there a Legal Hold configured on this Storage Container?

 * `resource_manager_id` - The Resource Manager ID of this Storage Container.

+* `deleted` - Was the blob container deleted?

+* `remaining_retention_days` - Remaining retention days for soft deleted blob container.

+---

+A `immutability_policy` block exports the following:

+* `etag` - The Etag for the Immutability Policy.

 ## Timeouts